wxleong/secora-blockchain-apdu/README.md

 }
 ```

-Example of how to read the public key from a Secora Blockchain contactless card:
+Here's an example of how to read the public key from a SECORA™ Blockchain contactless card:
 ```
 public void readPublicKey() {
     Tag tag = intent.getParcelableExtra(NfcAdapter.EXTRA_TAG);